 - Dark Mode

 - Swipe to Type

 - Auto Adjustments

 On the software front, the Apple iPhone 11 launches on iOS 13, offering several new features on top of iOS 12.
+Since launch, that's had several 'dot' version updates, including the more recent iOS 13.5 update.
 You can read our iOS 13 review for more detail on all the new features and what they include, but there are a few we really like.

 Specific to the iPhone 11, and the 11 Pro models, is a new Auto Adjustments feature in Photos.
 This allows you to tap a circular icon with a wand in it to make automatic adjustments to images.
 Once tapped, there is a slider below that allows you to adjust how much you want to change the image and you'll also find separate icons for settings like exposure, brilliance, highlights, shadows, contrast and a number of other factors.
 Previously you could tap the magic wand in the top right of an image when in Edit mode of Photos, but you had no control over the adjustments.

 In a nutshell, there are plenty of other new features with iOS 13, including changes to Maps, Reminders and other Photo features, all of which are great additions and add to the already excellent software experience iOS offers.

 We loved the Apple iPhone XR when it launched in 2018.
 It was, and still is, an excellent device.
 The iPhone 11 builds on that excellence.

 It makes some compromises compared to the iPhone 11 Pro models - the finish isn't as premium, the screen isn't as impressive and the camera lacks a couple of features - but overall, the iPhone 11 is a superb device that offers the biggest appeal in terms of technology and price point from the 2019 iPhones.